Jsdb/jsdb/README.md

 ```

-A projection is a (possibly reduced) copy of an ObjD, placed in another part of the tree so that it can be fetched faster.
+A projection is a (possibly reduced) copy of a Data object, placed in another part of the tree so that it can be fetched faster.

-TODO Query on ObjC
+TODO Query on Entities
 ------------------

 Writing